BUGS-NYU/bugs-nyu.github.io-old/CONTRIBUTE.md

 Now, whenever you type `git push` you'll push to your own forked repository, and when you type `git pull` you'll pull from BUGS's main repository.

 ### Setting up Jekyll
-To view the website, you'll need to get Jekyll up and running.
+To view the website locally, you'll need to get Jekyll up and running.
 This is a radically different process depending on your operating system.

+This step isn't _always_ necessary; if you don't want to do this you can view the site from github pages via your own fork.

 #### Windows
 If you're running windows take a look at this guide: https://jekyllrb.com/docs/windows/#installation